Sustainability

 Engagement is an important element of our ESG integration approach and helps us to better assess the ESG risks and opportunities of an issuer and to determine whether these are reflected in its valuation.
 Engagement also offers the opportunity to influence the actions and practices of an issuer in line with the results we wish to see.
 We are convinced that continuous direct dialogue with investee companies and cooperation with various organisations is an effective approach to achieve positive sustainability and investment results.
 As ESG criteria are increasingly anchored in market standards and regulatory requirements, we intend to take a long-term approach to dialogue with issuers in order to promote transparency in the market for sustainable investments, which is ultimately also in the interests of our clients.

-We monitor and document whether the company has taken the necessary steps to deal with and improve on the issues raised.
-We participate via the PRI platform and on Climate Action 100+, cooperating on joint investor engagement relating to thematic and company-specific issues.
+We participate in initiatives such as Climate Action 100+, NatureAction 100 und IIHC cooperating on joint investor engagement relating to thematic and company-specific issues.
 We also cooperate with Sustainalytics on engagement services and participate in their Material Risk Engagement programme.
-This aims to protect long-term values by proactively engaging with high-risk companies, as regards financially material ESG risks, while participating in constructive engagement with these companies to help them better identify and understand ESG risks.
+This aims to protect long-term values by proactively engaging with high-risk companies, as regards material ESG risks, while cooperating with these companies to help them better identify and limit their ESG risks.

 Expanded ESG approach (subfunds classified as Article 8 products)